Download the official POLST Form for Hawaii as a PDF file (600K, two sided, updated version from July 1, 2014)

 Why is the POLST form lime green?

-The POLST form is usually completed on a distinctive bright lime-green form, but is also freely available from the internet and is acceptable in black and white.
+The POLST form is usually completed on a distinctive bright lime-green form, but is also available from the internet (here on our website) and is acceptable in black and white.
 The bright color is to make the form quickly visible to families and emergency medical services personnel.
 The lime-green color is also easily copied.
-A copy is a valid document.
+A copy on white paper is a valid document.

 Does the POLST form travel with the patient between settings of care?

 Yes, the POLST form is designed to be a standard form that may be accepted by all providers across the state.
-As a legal physician's order, it will be honored by EMS.
-Hospitals, long-term care facilities, home care and hospice providers may also voluntarily adopt the form in their institution and include it into their medical records.
+As a legal medical order, it will be honored by EMS.
+Hospitals, long-term care facilities, home care and hospice providers may also voluntarily honor the form and include it into their medical records.
 However, providers with electronic medical records may choose to adapt the essence of the orders into their specific system.
 Hospital discharge planners are encouraged to support the completion of the POLST form (when clinically appropriate) as a part of their daily practice.

 Is implementing the orders from the POLST form protected under Hawaii Law?